carlst99/PS2MapTool/README.md

 A tool to create PlanetSide 2 continent maps from the data stored in the game assets.
 Current features:

-- Stitching of continent map tiles
+- Stitching of continent map tiles.
-- Creation of no-deployment zone images
+- Creation of no-deployment zone images.

 ## Usage

 1. Grab a copy of PS2MapTool from the [releases](https://github.com/carlst99/PS2MapTool/releases).
-Only Windows x64 binaries are available.
+Only Windows x64 binaries are available, although the code is platform-independent should you wish to compile it yourself for another platform.

     1. There are two flavours of binaries - framework-dependent and self-contained.
 The former is much smaller in size (~3mb vs ~28mb) but requires you to have the [.NET 5 Runtime](https://dotnet.microsoft.com/download) installed.